kemtls/KEMTLS-TLS13Tamarin/src/kemtls/README.md

 different components of the protocol.

-The `Reveal_Ltk` rule allows the attacker to reveal the private key of the an actor, used for signing, whereas the `Reveal_DHExp` rule allows the attacker to reveal the Diffie-Hellman exponent of a particular actor.
+The `Reveal_Ltk` rule allows the attacker to reveal the private key of the an actor, used for signing, whereas the `RevEKemSk` rule allows the attacker to reveal the ephemeral KEM secret key of a particular client session.
 Note that this could either correspond to a compromise of an actor, or a cryptographic break.

-Future work includes adding the following capabilities:
- - Compromise of pre-shared keys
- - Weakening of cryptographic primitives, including modelling bad randomness and weak hash functions

 #### Implicit vs Explicit checking

+(nb: this text was written for the TLS model and mentions signatures, which are not used in KEMTLS.
+The principle still applies.)

 There are two possibilities when modelling cryptographic checks, for example, checking that a signature is valid.